Pasta, Pappardelle, Italian food

 It is a broad, flat ribbon pasta traditionally made with eggs and flour.
 Its width and texture make it ideal for clinging to thick ragù, mushroom sauces, and cream-based preparations.

-A Brief History and Origin
+A Brief History and Origin (Featured Snippet Optimized)

 Gourmet Pappardelle Pasta with Rich Ragout

-What Makes It Different from Other Ribbons
+What Makes It Different from Other Ribbon Pastas

 How to Choose Fresh vs Dried